 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated a number of physical/chemical and fate properties of this new chemical substance using data for analogous chemicals.
-Overall, these estimates are indicative of low potential for this chemical substance to volatilize into the air or migrate into groundwater and that the substance would be effectively removed should it be released into wastewater.
+EPA estimated a number of physical/chemical and fate properties of this new chemical substance using submitted data on the new chemical substance and data for analogous chemicals.
+Overall, these estimates were indicative of low potential for this chemical substance to volatilize into the air or migrate into groundwater and that the substance would be effectively removed should it be released into wastewater.

 Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated biodegradation half-lives of this new chemical substance using data for analogous chemicals.
-These estimates for anaerobic biodegradation indicate that the chemical substance is very persistent.
+EPA estimated biodegradation half-lives of this new chemical substance using submitted biodegradation data for the new chemical substance.
+The estimated anaerobic biodegradation half-life indicates that the substance is very persistent.